w3c/wai-website/pages/about/groups/task-forces/wcag2x-backlog.md

 {% include box.html type="start" title="Summary" class="" %}
 {:/}

-The objectives of the WCAG 2.x Backlog Task Force are to maintain up-to-date versions of the normative and informative materials associated with versions 2.0, 2.1, and 2.2 (2.x) of the Web Content Accessibility Guidelines (WCAG); and to document considerations for WCAG 3.0 that cannot be readily addressed within the existing normative language of the WCAG 2.x specification.
+Find out about the activities of the WCAG 2.x Backlog Task Force and how you can contribute to its objectives.

 {::nomarkdown}
 {% include box.html type="end" %}